 (1) Dataset

 Our experimental analyses revealed that the dataset at the quarter-level was too large and sparse for frequentist modeling.
-Therefore, we collapse the dataset to the year-level by sums for years in which we have four quarters of data.
+Therefore, we collapse the dataset BY SUMMING THE VARIABLE VALUES ACROSS QUARTERS, for years in which we have four quarters of data.

-We split our dataset into a training and test set based on time.
+We split our dataset into a training SET and test set based on time.
 All observations representing mine-years before 2012 compose the training set.
 The remaining observations compose the test set.
 This split roughly corresponds to splitting the data 75%/25% (training/testing).

 (2) Preferred Model Specifications